MyScript/MyScriptJS/README.md

 ### Launch the recognition

-You now are ready to run the recognition process.
-To do so, you just have to put inputs together and call [`doSimpleRecognition`](http://doc.myscript.com/MyScriptJS/API_Reference/classes/MathRecognizer.html#method_doSimpleRecognition).
+To launch the recognition process, gather your input components and call the method [`doSimpleRecognition`](http://doc.myscript.com/MyScriptJS/API_Reference/classes/MathRecognizer.html#method_doSimpleRecognition).<br>
-The `application key` and the HMAC one is the ones you get at the very beginning, and `instanceId` is the session identifier.
-It is used below to make sure that we are always working  on the same session.
+Reminder: The `applicationKey` and the `hmacKey` are generated at the very beginning.<br>
+The variable `instanceId` is the session identifier: It is used below to check that you are still working on the same session.

 ```javascript